jsabic/StatusBar.Xamarin/README.md

 }
 ```

-Lastly we need to change update OnCreate method to use our new AndoridInitalizer with MainActivity reference
+Lastly, we need to update OnCreate method to use our new AndoridInitalizer with MainActivity reference

 ```csharp
 protected override void OnCreate(Bundle savedInstanceState)